etvascom/etvas-sdk/README.md

 ```

 The subject must be a plain string (required).
 The message must be a
-non-empty string and you can use HTML.
+non-empty string and you can use HTML (see section about HTML messages).

 > TODO: describe the variables that can be used in subject and message
-> TODO: describe the classes that can be used in message HTML

 #### Making calls outside the purchase context